 Currently, all of our 3 classes experience Forest School sessions on a half termly rota.
 In October 2018 we were awarded the Gold Green Tree Award.

 Please click on the following link to view the Progression Skills by Year Group:

 If your child takes part in Forest School please ensure they have all of the correct kit in school on the right day – it is all for their own safety and they may not be able to take part without it.

 - Complete change of underclothes (warm layers throughout most of the year)

 - Waterproof trousers and waterproof coat

-These websites can give more information about the Forest School movement:
+The following website can give more information about the Forest School movement: